-Description: More complex grammar, enrichment of vocabulary, and improvement of proficiency in speaking, reading, writing and translation, combining traditional methodology with a multimedia approach to literature and/or civilization.
+Description: More complex grammar, enrichment of vocabulary, and improvement of proficiency in speaking, reading, writing and translation, combining traditional methodology with a multimedia approach to literature and/ or civilization.
 Class conducted in French.
 Laboratory fee applies.
-Laboratory component required.
+Laboratory attendance required.
+Formerly FRE 301.
+Students who have completed FRE 301 will not receive credit for FRE 261.